 The Assassin is Born

 Tom (Thomas Anthony Renesto II) had success in the Carolinas as The Great Bolo (‘58-’61).
-He ultimately left after Buddy Rogers came to town, which was only set to push his own people or make a powerplay into snatching the territory from Jim Crockett Sr. The promoter wanted to keep Tom close to Charlotte for when he needed help drawing when Buddy’s star began to fade—keeping Tom nearby meant sending him to Atlanta.
+He ultimately left after Buddy Rogers came to town, which was only set to push his own people or make a powerplay into snatching the territory from Jim Crockett Sr. The promoter wanted to keep Tom close to Charlotte for when he needed help drawing after Buddy’s star began to fade—keeping Tom nearby meant sending him to Atlanta.